 Varying in focus, Maine’s legislative bills have sometimes supported different goals.
 The lack of a consistent approach or message may be one reason Maine didn’t achieve success until the 129th legislature with LD 1313, the Maine Death with Dignity Act.

 Sponsored by Senator Cahill of Sagadahoc.
-If enacted, LD 1420, An Act Concerning the Terminally Ill, would have permitted competent, terminally ill adults to elect to receive a medically assisted death (via “a medical service that would end the life of a patient and has been requested and authorized.”).
+If enacted, LD 1420, An Act Concerning the Terminally Ill, would have permitted competent, terminally ill adults to elect to receive a medically assisted death via “a medical service that would end the life of a patient and has been requested and authorized.”

 The process would have become operative “when it is communicated to the attending physician and the declarant is determined by the attending physician to be in a terminal condition or persistent vegetative state as defined in section 5-701 and no longer able to make or communicate decisions regarding administration of life-sustaining treatment.”